+Protein is essential when it comes to nutrition for runners.
 Protein needs are generally 1.2–1.6 times higher in female athletes than non-athletes.
-Without adequate protein intake (65–87 grams per day for the 120-pound runner above), runners experience poor muscle recovery, inability to build/maintain muscle mass/strength and constant hunger.
+Without adequate protein intake (65–87 grams per day for the 120-pound runner above), runners experience poor muscle recovery, inability to build/maintain muscle mass/strength, and constant hunger.
 Ensure that you eat 15–20 grams of protein four times per day.

 Iron helps red blood cells carry oxygen to muscles and convert carbohydrates to energy during exercise.
-Inadequate iron intake leads to decreased performance, exhaustion, extreme coldness and even depression.
+Inadequate iron intake leads to decreased performance, exhaustion, extreme coldness, and even depression.
 Vegetarians and all female distance runners may need 1.7 times the recommended daily allowance (RDA), due to losses in sweat and hemolysis (red blood cell destruction due to pounding).
-Menstruating women need 18 milligrams per day and should routinely have ferritin and hemoglobin levels checked by their doctor.
+People who menstruate need 18 milligrams per day and should routinely have ferritin and hemoglobin levels checked by their doctor.

-Calcium And Vitamin D
+Calcium and Vitamin D

 Supplementation is commonly needed for those living at latitudes with limited sun-converting ability and those who run or work indoors much of the year and wear sunblock, as these tendencies circumvent our natural vitamin D–making capabilities.

-Get it from fatty fish, egg yolks and mushrooms.
+Folic acid might not be the first thing that comes to mind when you think about nutrition for runners, but it can be quite helpful.
 Folic acid and B12 are B vitamins important for metabolism and cell growth.
 Folic acid helps prevent birth defects, and B12 is needed for the production of “feel-good hormones” serotonin and dopamine.
 All women should take 10 milligrams of folic acid per day for more than a month prior to trying to conceive and throughout pregnancy.
 Four weeks of folic acid supplementation has been shown to decrease cardiac risk and improve blood flow in amenorrheic runners.

 Fiber is a key nutrient in maintaining gut health.
 The general fiber recommendation is 20–35 grams per day.
-Adequate fiber intake is correlated with better blood glucose levels, lower LDL cholesterol and fewer GI complaints.
+Adequate fiber intake is correlated with better blood glucose levels, lower LDL cholesterol, and fewer GI complaints.